 Some schools within our Trust have small nurture provisions, which give high support to a particular area of SEND within their school community.
 These ‘in-school’ provisions provide a small class environment with a specialist teacher and ASA that provide individual support to children who are identified as requiring this environment to meet their needs.

-In addition, we have two internal resources bases across the Trust, which children from any school can access, if it is identified by a HCAT ‘High Needs Panel’ that it will meet the child’s needs.
-The two provisions are Dorchester Den and Wansbeck Wizards.
-These provisions are designed for children who are struggling in a mainstream classroom setting due to their needs related to SEMH or communication and interaction.
-The children attend the provisions for a fixed perid of time in order to work closely in a smaller setting on their individual needs.
+In addition, we have two resources bases across the Trust.
+The first resource base is a targeted intervention for children with an SEMH need.
+Children are identified by a HCAT ‘High Needs Panel’ that they need targeted intervention in a small bespoke provision.
+Children then attend The Wizards Provision (See The SEMH Provision – Purpose, Protocols and Procedure document) The children attend the provisions for a fixed period of time in order to work closely in a smaller setting on their individual needs.
 A specialist teacher and highly skilled ASA provide a bespoke curriculum to meet the needs of each child.
-See the flowchart in Appendix 1 for the process of identification for children to attend HCAT resource provisions.
+See the flowchart in Appendix 1 for the process of identification for children to attend HCAT resource provision.

+The trust also has a local authority resource base ‘The Arc’ The Arc provides targeted support for children with and EHCP for SEMH or ASD.
+The local authority SEND team lead on placements in The Arc.

 Adaptations to the curriculum and learning environment

-We make the following adaptations to ensure all children’s needs are met:

-Differentiating our curriculum to ensure all children are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc.
+Adapting our curriculum to ensure all children are able to access it and be done in some of the following ways:

-Adapting our resources and staffing
+Instructional: Making changes to the instructions which are given to provide children with the opportunities to process and demonstrate what has been taught

+Physical and social environment: Making changes to a child’s surroundings to maximise learning opportunities and engagement

+Methods and materials: Offering children different ways to engage with and absorb the lesson content

+Process and task: Modifying or reducing the requirement of tasks to give children multiple means of action and expression

-Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc.
+Personal assistance: Enlisting support to provide assistance in helping meet a child’s learning needs e.g. using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc.

 Adhering to the School’s Accessibility plan (See individual schools accessibility plans)